thomasgouveia/rik/docs/rep/cli/README.md

 # RIK Command Line Interface

 `riktl` is RIK's command interface and tool.
-It will send and receive HTTP requests to/from the REST API developed by the controler team.
+It sends and receives HTTP requests to/from the REST API developed by the controler team.

-It will use the crate [clap](https://crates.io/crates/clap), a command line argument parser.
+It uses the crate [clap](https://crates.io/crates/clap), a command line argument parser.

 ## Cluster connection